 The country is mostly mountainous and remote from the sea.
 Herzegovina, the southernmost region of the country, has a very short coastline on the Mali Ston Bay, an arm of the Adriatic Sea.
 The resort town of Neum is the nation's only port.
 Currently only small craft use the port, but there are plans to develop a commercial port of entry.

-Bosnia and Herzegovina has no beacons large enough to be called lighthouses, but this page describes two smaller beacons within the country.
+Bosnia and Herzegovina has no beacons large enough to be called lighthouses, but this page describes three smaller beacons within the country.

 Information available on lost lighthouses: